technomancy/bussard/doc/life_support.md

 of redundancy and battery backup ensure that the system will continue to operate in the event of a malfunction.

-Copyright © 2422 Tenagra Enterprises, All Rights Reserved
+Copyright © 2422 Tenagra Systems, All Rights Reserved